lotarkiss/app-szstart/README.md

 # szStart

-> The project is in initial state, therefore no ready-to-go binaries.
+> The project is in initial state, therefore no ready-to-go binaries, or even working builds.

 Cross-platform Minecraft Server GUI written in Lazarus / FPC.